 Alison Croggon is one of Australia’s most prominent and respected performance arts critics.
 She was named the 2009 Geraldine Pascall Critic of the Year and the Guardian cited her as a “must-read” critic, along with luminaries such as Pauline Kael, Susan Sontag and James Wood.

-In 2018 she co-founded the performance criticism website Witness Performance with Robert Reid.
-Her books of collected essays, Remembered Presences, was published in 2018, and an essay on performance criticism, Criticism, Performance and the Need for Conversation, was published as a Platform Paper in 2019.
+Her books of collected essays, Remembered Presences, was published in 2018 by Currency Press, and an essay on performance criticism, Criticism, Performance and the Need for Conversation, was published as a Platform Paper in 2019.

-She has written reviews and essays for many newspapers and literary magazines, including The Monthly, The Saturday Paper, The Guardian, ABC Radio National, Meanjin, Australian Book Review, the Age and Agenda, and she writes a regular column for Overland Literary Journal.
+She has written reviews and essays for many newspapers and literary magazines, including The Monthly, The Saturday Paper, The Guardian, ABC Radio National, Meanjin, Australian Book Review, the Age and Agenda, including three years of a regular column for Overland Literary Journal.
 From 2004-12 she kept the influential theatre review blog Theatre Notes.
-She was Melbourne theatre critic for the national daily newspaper, The Australian, until 2010, and Melbourne critic for the national weekly news magazine The Bulletin from 1989-1992.
+She was Melbourne theatre critic for the national daily newspaper The Australian 2005-2008 and Melbourne critic for the national weekly news magazine The Bulletin from 1989-1992.

 ‘There is no question that Croggon is among the best critics this country has produced, and there is not a review here that doesn’t attest to her precision of thought and expression.’ – Australian Book Review

 Alison Croggon was the first online critic to be awarded the Geraldine Pascall Critic of the Year, in 2009.
 Her blog Theatre Notes was the first theatre blog in Australia and, over its eight years of existence, made Croggon the most influential critical voice in Australian performance, with a wide international readership.